 Evaluating investments has proven challenging over the past 10 years of impact and responsible investing growth.
 Considering the investment's diversity (sectors, levels of risk, expected returns) and the various existing approaches to measure social and environmental returns, it can be challenging for fund managers to sort through and make investment decision.
 Having a clear impact strategy, and consistently implementing it throughout your portfolio, is key as investors have become demanding on the robustness of the funds' impact framework.
-Alongside our investment advisory work (link to the page), we enable impact and ESG fund managers to optimise their impact management (impact strategy, due diligence processes, data management practices, communication and reporting) and to provide support to their investees.
+Alongside our investment advisory work, we enable impact and ESG fund managers to optimise their impact management (impact strategy, due diligence processes, data management practices, communication and reporting) and to provide support to their investees.
 We also provide external evaluations of impact performance, as well as independent impact audits of the fund processes so as to ensure consistency of approach and meet best practice.

 What we offer